 Usability tests can be run when you’re simply building your design.
 Or when the analytics on the existing product shows the usability problem.
 During this process, the participant shares their thoughts when they interact with your design, and the researcher asks a follow-up question to make the evaluation more complete.
 This will help you assess whether your design is working like it’s supposed to and find the areas for improvement.

-This UX research method doesn’t always require a user’s opinion as it is set to test whether design corresponds with the existing list of design principles (heuristics).
+This UX research method doesn’t always require a user’s opinion as it is set to test whether the design corresponds with the existing list of design principles (heuristics).
 These principles include rules, standards, and best practices that proved to be effective in the past.
 At this stage, you try to find usability issues that can spoil the user’s experience with your product.

 The process usually involves a small group of experts who are familiar with the needs of target users.
 They evaluate the design and suggest how you can improve the design.
 Or solve a certain piece of it that doesn’t comply with the principles mentioned above.
 This is a crucial part of design research for the design team in particular as they will be able to find the weak spots of their design, and it can be the initial stage before UX interviews, usability tests, etc.

 A/B test is another great way to test users’ behavior and learn more about which actions they’re likely to take in a certain situation.
 The users are asked to choose between two design options.
-Which can be certain elements like styles of content, buttons, home page design, etc. For this reason, A/B test is a great UX research tool for the designers that helps them decide which design option to choose.
+Which can be certain elements like styles of content, buttons, home page design, etc. For this reason, the A/B test is a great UX research tool for designers that helps them decide which design option to choose.

 This type of user research method is also relevant when you want to make changes to the already existing design.
 And aren’t sure whether they will be for the best, or you should keep everything without modifications.
-What is more, you test which option is better for achieving the goal you set for your design.
+What is more, you test which option is better for achieving the goal you set for your design?

 This UX research method works best when your research involves a large and diverse group.
 Plus, it allows you to spend less time and resources.
-For your design research, you can create a survey with Google Docs and send it via emails.
+For your design research, you can create a survey with Google Docs and send it via email.
 However, this method can be less effective as the researcher won’t be able to interrupt with their own questions.
 And due to the usual survey anonymity, you can’t get the full information about the user, which might be needed.

 Collecting all the data you need for your design development requires a great amount of work.
-But your User research doesn’t end there.
+But your user research doesn’t end there.
 After you have the information from interviews, surveys, usability tests, etc. you’ll need to follow these further steps:

-The main goal of the design research is to start a conversation with your users and actually to listen to them.
+The main goal of the design research is to start a conversation with your users and actually listen to them.
 You might already have your assumptions, and your design team can be pros in the design process.
 But only your customers have the answers and solutions to your issues.
 As they are the ones who will use your product at the end of the day.
 For this reason, UX research is a great way to get to know your users better.
 To understand their needs and desires.
 Believe us, this is a win-win as while your clients will enjoy your user-friendly design.
 You will spend less on the design process and become more respected on the market.

 We’ve received your message and will contact you shortly.